Jahrenski/test-cordova-electron/README.md

 # TestCordovaElectron
 This is a test to run native C++ compiled code into a .node file that runs from nodejs in the context of a cordova-electron plugin.

-To install dependencies run :
+## To install dependencies run :
 npm i

-Then make the angular build with: ng build
+## Then make the angular build with:
+ng build

-Then add the platform for electron: cordova platform add electron@2
+## Then add the platform for electron:
+cordova platform add electron@2

-And finally, build the platform with: cordova build electron.
+## And finally, build the platform with:
+cordova build electron.

-You may use this code for any purpose but i'm not accountable for anything yadayada.
+## You may use this code for any purpose at your own risk and i'm not accountable for anything yadayada.